 With proper care your Jacks ‘R’ Better down quilt will maintain it’s loft and ability to keep you warm.

 One of the keys to long life of down products is proper storage.
 Quilts should be stored in a cool and dry location.
 They should not be stored in a compressed manner, such as in a compression or stuff sack.
 Ideally they should be stored in their included packaging, a large laundry bag, laying flat (e.g. under a bed) or hung uncompressed mon a closet.

 Keeping your quilt clean is important.
 Your Jacks ‘R’ Better down quilt can, and definitely should, be cleaned when it starts to accumulate oils.
 If your quilt has started to lose loft, or the fabric is badly discolored, it is time for the quilt to be washed.
 Body oils, hair oils, lotions and cosmetics are all acidic and will slowly decompose down.
 DO NOT DRY CLEAN your quilt.
 Either wash the quilt yourself by carefully following the detailed cleaning instructions below, or have an experienced cleaner WASH your quilt using a special down soap.

 There is no reason, with proper handling, for your quilt to touch the ground.
 If it does, remove light dirt, leaves and debris with light brushing.
-After returning from a trip, a light sponging with a damp sponge or with a mild detergent and a second sponging to rinse will postpone the need to wash your quilt.
+After returning from a trip, a light sponging with a damp sponge or with a down detergent and a second sponging to rinse will postpone the need to wash your quilt.
 When used as an under-quilt the hammock bottom serves as a protective liner to keep your body oils and perspiration from the quilt.